isaacwetton/degree-progress-tracker/README.md

 https://github.com/isaacwetton/degree-progress-tracker/

-ROADMAP:
+### Roadmap

 - v1.1.1 - Introduced macOS compatibility, with small changes in code to accommodate this.
 Added new displayed message when attempting to change the target grade to the existing target grade (e.g. 2:1 to 2:1).
 - v1.1.x - Bug fixes from v1.1.1.
-- v1.2.0 - New features such as ability to save/load profiles and create special modules consisting of only one exam.
+- v1.2.0 - New features such as ability to save/load profiles, creating special modules consisting of only one exam and additional course statistics.
+- v1.2.x - Bug fixes from v1.2.0.
 - v1.3.0 - Lots of ambitious features added (possibly including graphing of results and much more detailed statistics).
+- v1.3.x - Bug fixes from v1.3.0.

+### License

 Copyright (C) 2021  Isaac Wetton